hidaia175/ER-Capstone-Project1/README.md

 Admitted patients wait longer than discharged patients.
 _Validation:_ violin plot comparing outcome groups

+## 🖥 Dashboard Design

+### 🔹 Page 1 — Overview

+The dashboard currently contains one completed page titled _“Overview”_.

+This page was designed to give a high-level snapshot of patient waiting time trends in the emergency department.
+At this early stage of development, its purpose is to quickly highlight whether age appears to influence waiting duration.

+#### 📊 Visual Used

+An _Area Chart_ was initially planned to explore age-related trends, and it was implemented to display:

+- X-axis → Patient Age
+- Y-axis → Average Waiting Time

+This chart format was chosen because it shows both individual fluctuation and overall pattern visibility.

 ### Dataset Limitations

 1. _High Missingness in Referral Source_